-Since 2000, we have felt that the Internet has quite strong teaching potential.
-So we started to create a physics website to collect available teaching materials for students and teachers.
+Since the year 2000, we have felt that the Internet has quite a strong educational potential.
+So we started to create a physics website to collect available educational materials for students and teachers.
 This site, called "Fyzikální kabinet GymKT" (now called FyzKAB), developed both in content and technical aspects over the next ten years.

-At the height of its glory days, the website even reached almost a hundred thousand visitors a year!
-And for a physics site originally intended only for the needs of a regional Grammar-school, this was truly impressive.
+At the height of its popularity, the site was attracting nearly a hundred thousand visitors a year!
+And for a physics site originally designed to serve the needs of a local high school, this was truly impressive.

-However, we were still attracted by the use of the Internet for remote control of a real physics experiment, where the measurements are performed on real apparatus, and where the obtained measurement result is the result of a real experiment.
+However, we were still attracted by the idea of using the Internet to remotely control a real physics experiment, where the measurements are made on real equipment, and where the obtained measurement result is the result of a real experiment.
 The necessary connection between the experimenter and the physical reality is provided by a computer with an Internet connection.
 The combination of physics, electronics and computers inspired us to create the first remote experiment.

-The concept of the first task – Measurement of thermal dependence of electrical resistance of metals and semiconductors – was designed as part of the final thesis of the DVPP-RIF 3 study at the Technical University of Liberec.
-The implementation of the remote experiment and the whole environment of the remote laboratory took place at the Grammar-school J. Vrchlicky in Klatovy, fully directed (and funded) by its creator.
+The concept of the first task – Temperature Dependence of Resistance of Metals and Semiconductors – was designed as a part of the final thesis of the DVPP-RIF 3 study at the Technical University of Liberec.
+The implementation of the remote experiment and the whole environment of the remote laboratory took place at the J. Vrchlicky grammar school in Klatovy, fully directed (and financed) by its creator.

-The laboratory became the first high school remote internet laboratory in the Pilsen region and the first grammar school laboratory in the Czech Republic after its launch (12 April 2011, 7:44 AM).
+The laboratory became the first high school remote Internet laboratory in the Pilsen region and the first high school laboratory in the Czech Republic after its launch (April 12, 2011, 7:44 AM).

-The purpose of the laboratory is not only to support practical physics teaching, but also to gather experience with the operation of a remote Internet laboratory.
-Due to the attractiveness of this topic, we expect to continue to create new tasks.
+The purpose of the laboratory is not only to support practical physics teaching, but also to gain experience in the operation of a remote Internet laboratory.
+Due to the attractiveness of this topic we expect to create new tasks in the future.
 Based on the experience of building and operating the experiments of the remote laboratory, we intend to create further tasks either as student projects or as Students' Professional Activities (SPA).

-On the other hand, no one can imagine what a nightmare it really is to keep the remote laboratory running all the time.
-It's not so much hard to create a remote task as it is to keep it running permanently.
-The period of the coronavirus pandemic and distance learning in particular was a stress test.
-Remote experiments suddenly became almost the only (globally) meaningful way to conduct physics experiments in the classroom.
+On the other hand, no one can imagine what a nightmare it is to keep the remote lab running all the time.
+It's not so hard to create a remote task as it is to keep it up and running.
+The time of the coronavirus pandemic, and remote learning in particular, was a stress test.
+Remote experiments suddenly became almost the only (globally) meaningful way to do physics experiments in the classroom.
 But that's another part of the remote lab story…

 We will therefore be very grateful for all your comments and insights!

-The laboratory continues to receive various awards (after a successful defense of the final work of the DVPP RIF-3 study, within which the first task of the laboratory was developed).
-As the first award was the 1st prize in the competition "Creative teacher 2011"in the category "Learning tool" and in 2014 was awarded the prize of the Pilsen region: "Successful Teacher 2014".
+The laboratory continues to receive various awards (after a successful defense of the final work of the DVPP-RIF 3 study, within which the first task of the laboratory was developed).
+The first award was the 1st prize in the competition "Creative Teacher 2011" in the category "Learning tool" and in 2014 the award of the Pilsen Region: "Successful Teacher 2014".

-Next successes were characterized by the creativity of our students.
-Design and construction of the experiment "Load characteristics of the source" was awarded in the student competition "Technical Olympics of the Pilsen Region 2015".
-Two years later (2017), two teams were awarded in the same competition - developing a booking system for remote experiments and constructing a new experiment "Study of diffraction of light".
+The next successes were characterized by the creativity of our students.
+The design and construction of the experiment "Load characteristic of the source" was awarded in the student competition "Technical Olympics of the Pilsen Region 2015".
+Two years later (2017) two teams were awarded in the same competition – development of a booking system for remote experiments and construction of a new experiment "Study of diffraction phenomena".

-The experimental USB board K8055 (by Velleman®) was used together with our K8055-MARIE application (developed by us) in our first concept of remote tasks. (see the section For Developers).
+The experimental USB from K8055 (by Velleman®) was used together with our K8055-MARIE application (developed by us) in our first concept of remote tasks. (see the section For Developers).

-Thanks to support from the European Regional Development Fund, we have succeeded in expanding the laboratory to the role of "Oscillations on a spring", which is solved on the ISES Web Control platform.
+Thanks to the support of the European Regional Development Fund, we were able to extend the laboratory to the role of "Oscillations on the spring", which is solved on the iSES Web Control platform.

-We develop a completely new way of driving based on experience with remote experiments both previous concepts.
-The solution is now focused on using the Arduino module.
+We are developing a completely new way of driving based on experience with remote experiments both previous concepts.
+The solution is now focused on the use of the Arduino module.

-When you say Remote Internet lab, everyone definitely think about the question: What is the distance from which users connect?
-Thanks to the service FlagCounter we can record States from which our visitors come.
-Service runs from 24 February 2012 and on the attached map are pinned flags of countries from which we have been visited by users.
+When you say remote Internet lab, everyone definitely think about the question: What is the distance from which users connect?
+Thanks to FlagCounter service we can record countries from which our visitors come.
+The service has been running since February 24, 2012, and on the attached map you can see the flags of countries from which our users have visited us.

 Author, sponsor and co-owner of the Remote-LAB GymKT